Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 1. **Step 00: DevOps (Mandatory, Always Manual)**
    - Sets up the Terraform backend and core identity.
+   - Migrates the local state to a storage account to handle the terraform state in the cloud
    - Optionally, creates the MongoDB Atlas Organization (via Marketplace).
    - Outputs are required for all subsequent steps.
    - **Navigate to the correct path for your deployment type before running this step.**